 Hyrnas have been knitted in Iceland for centuries and Icelandic women have worn them indoors and outdoors.

 In this kit there are 5,2 oz of yarn in three colors.
 The yarn is hand dyed with natural colors from plants from the Icelandic nature.
 The Hyrna is very simple to make and might be good for beginners.
-The needles used for the shawl in the picture are no 3,5 but the Icelandic yarn einband can handle smaller or larger needles.
+The needles for the recipe are no 3,5 but the Icelandic yarn einband can handle smaller or larger needles.
 It is possible to mix the colors or use first one skein and then the next until the yarn is finished.
 It is common to start with the lighter color and use the dark one last (bottom).
 You start knitting the Hyrna at the neck.
 The hespa in the picture is from the same pattern but not the same colors.